Tangleaphne/AstarLLM/readme.md

 ## 12.28 - ziling
 add function: update solc version according to the sol pragma version in the file downloaded.
 ![alt text](img/image-8.png)

+## 12.29 - ziling
+add function: improved prompts and parameters sent to gpt and get a pretty satisfying result.
+Now prototype ver1.0 would be done.
+Response can be found - **Prototype ver1.0 Analyzing test**